grype/SwiftBeacon/Documentation/Filtering.md

-// Disable logging of string signals across all loggers and beacons StringSignal.disable(loggingTo: nil, on: nil)
+// Disable logging of string signals across all loggers and beacons StringSignal.disable(loggingTo: nil, on: nil) ErrorSignal.disable(loggingTo: nil, on: nil)

-// Enable logging of string signals to the memory logger via any beacon StringSignal.enable(loggingTo: [memory], on: nil)
+// Enable logging of string signals to console logger via any beacon StringSignal.enable(loggingTo: console, on: nil)

-// Enable logging of string signals to any logger via 'debug' beacon StringSignal.enable(loggingTo: nil, on: [.debug])
+// Enable logging of error signals to any logger via 'debug' beacon ErrorSignal.enable(loggingTo: nil, on: .debug)

+// will log only to console
+emit("Hello World", on: [.shared, .debug])

+// will log only to memory
+emit(error: "OMG" as Error, on: [.shared, .debug])
 ```

 Be mindful that loggers retain their filtering block they were started with.
 Constraint-based filtering takes place before that block is evaluated.